Last updated: January 13, 2025

 Map of your DNA matches

-Once you’ve logged in to your Ancestry account, under the DNA tab, select DNA Story.
-Your ethnicity overview will open.
-Scroll down to the DNA Matches: Where Your Family Lives Today section, and you’ll see the map populate with whichever of your DNA matches have shared their locations.
+Once you’ve logged in to your Ancestry account, go to the DNA tab > Matches.
+You’ll see a few ways you can organize your matches.
+Select By location.
+This will generate a map with whichever of your DNA matches have shared their locations.

-Genetic Communities usually represent more specific ancestral villages and migratory groups.
-It’s great when you can associate any of your matches with your Communities!
+If you go to the journeys tab on the Origins page, it is set up similarly.
+Ancestral journeys usually represent more specific ancestral villages and migratory groups.
+It’s great when you can associate any of your matches with your ancestral regions!

 When you’re trying to learn more about a specific DNA match, you can look in multiple ways for the places you have in common.
 When you open your match’s profile, you’ll see the option to compare your tree data (when both you and your match have provided it).
 Scroll down past your common ancestors and surnames, if there are any, to view shared ancestral birth locations: